8 Password Storage Best Practices

 7. Use an encrypted password manager.

-A password storage manager enables you to rapidly and simply implement best practices for password storage security.
+A password manager enables you to rapidly and simply implement best practices for password storage security.
 Automated generated passwords are secure and encrypted for password sharing and password storage in order to safeguard your details from hackers.
 The best-encrypted password managers make using unprotected browser password managers and frequently changing your password a thing of the past.

 8. Use 2-factor authentication (2FA)

 To validate your identity, 2FA employs a second credential, such as a code given via an app.
 This significantly increases the difficulty for a cybercriminal to gain access to your account.
-Multifactor authentication (MFA) takes this password storage security practice a step further by incorporating identifiers such as fingerprints or facial recognition into the procedure.
+Multifactor authentication (MFA) takes this password security practice further by incorporating identifiers such as fingerprints or facial recognition into the procedure.
 Knowledge, biometrics, and possession are the three types of 2FA and MFA identifiers.

 Passwords are an essential component of your application.
 Password storage is important in the long run.
 Depending on the importance of the user data, storing a compromised password can bring your entire company down.